-To ensure that the food you make won’t go to waste, cook meals on a made-to-order basis only.
+To ensure the food you make won’t go to waste, cook meals on a made-to-order basis only.
 You can do this for drinks as well.

 Other homemade products you can sell include soaps, candles, perfumes, sandwich spreads, pasta sauces, home decor, and many others.
 The starting capital for these products may vary, and you may need additional skills to make them.

-If you’re located in an area with high foot traffic, you can earn as much as PHP 5,000 a week from your bigasan.
+If you’re located in an area with high foot traffic, you can earn as much as ₱5,000 a week from your bigasan.
 You can have a stand-alone bigasan at home or as part of your sari-sari store.
 However, you need to always monitor your rice supply as it can spoil easily and lose its quality within three months.

 If you have a knack for writing and want to turn it into something profitable, why not consider becoming a professional blogger?
 It can be a profitable business idea and it’s quite easy and affordable to start.
 It’s also a good way to earn passive income.

 However, it takes patience and time before you can make a profit from blogging.
-Aside from conducting research and having excellent writing skills, you also need to have the knowledge on building traffic, personal brand, and networking.
+Aside from conducting research and honing excellent writing skills, you also need to have knowledge of building traffic, personal brand, and networking.

 In short, your blog needs to stand out.
 With the many influencers and vloggers monetizing their reach and skills, you have to post your best work every time.

 This is one of the good home-based business ideas in the Philippines for budding and professional writers alike.
-Be it writing online articles or the next Harry Potter saga, there are numerous ways to generate income through writing.
-PHP 20,000 will get you a standard laptop, and you can type away on Microsoft Word or Google Docs.
+Be it writing online articles or the next Harry Potter saga, there are numerous ways to generate income through writing. ₱20,000 will get you a standard laptop, and you can type away on Microsoft Word or Google Docs.

 For clients, you can find them on freelance platforms like Upwork or Freelancer, or through your own professional network.
 If you want to write your own full-length novel, you can be a ghostwriter or a self-publisher—all without having to leave your home.

-If you have mad hairstyling or haircutting skills, this will be one of the excellent options for home-based business ideas in the Philippines.
+If you have mad hairstyling or haircutting skills, this is one of the excellent options for home-based business ideas in the Philippines.
 You can save money on setting up a home salon business if you already have complete tools and equipment.
 Just dedicate a space for your home salon and give it that real salon feel.

-With print on demand, you don’t need to worry about capital, suppliers, physical inventory, and order fulfillment.
+With print-on-demand, you don’t need to worry about capital, suppliers, physical inventory, and order fulfillment.
 Your print provider will take care of that for you.

 Print providers will charge you only for the production cost.
 You also get to set the price for your product.
 Aside from shirts, you can print hoodies, sweatshirts, baseball caps, pillows, bags, mugs, phone cases, and notebooks.